nicholasyoder/nkms/README.md

 2. Restart the systemd service: `sudo systemctl restart nkms`.

-## Operation Modes
+## Options

+* `Mode` Controls whether the daemon is running as `Server` or `Client`

-* **Server Mode:**
+**Server Mode:**
-    The server captures keyboard and mouse input and forwards it to the clients.
+Captures keyboard and mouse input and forwards it to the clients.
 This mode should be enabled **only** on the machine where your physical keyboard and mouse are plugged in.
+* `Input Switch Keys` - Default: `Left Meta + Grave (Tilde)`
+    Hotkey used to switch input between machines in the following order:
+    - Server
+    - Each client in the order they connected
+    - Back to server again
+* `Bind Address` - Default: `0.0.0.0`
+    Address to bind to when listening for client connections.
+* `Port` - Default: `4777`
+    Port to listen for client connections on.
+The next higher port will also be used for the actual transfer of events from server to client.

-* **Client Mode:**
+**Client Mode:**
-    The client receives input from the server and sends it to the system through a virtual input device.
-This mode must be enabled on all machines you want to control from the server.
+Receives input from the server and sends it to the system through a virtual input device.
+This mode must be used on all machines you want to control from the server.
+* `Server` - Blank by default. **Must be configured by user.**
-    You must configure the server's IP address or hostname in the client settings.
+    IP Address or hostname of the server machine
+* `Port` - Default: `4777`
+    Port to connect to the server on.
+The next higher port will also be used for the actual transfer of events from server to client.

 **Important:** Ensure all machines are configured to use the same port number.

-## Usage

-Press the right control key to switch input between machines.
-The order is server, then each client in the order they connected, then back to the server.

-The hotkey is currently hardcoded to the right control key, but this will be configurable in a future release.